StacyAceIt/Nova_Course_Registration/README.md

      8) select course with course number arg[4] -> view options
      9) find the CRN, click check box and register (arg[5] CRN) program goes back to step 6 when there is another class to register

+8. Performance:
+    1 class registration: about 6 seconds
+    2 classes registration: about 8 seconds
+    3 classes registration: about 10-13 seconds

+9. Further contribution:
+   If you can improve the speed